Classical thin tea (Usucha) with the name of Ise Shrine’s river called ‘Fifty Bells’

 About This Matcha :

-- After the matcha is done, drink it immediately, because as it cools down it gets more and more bitter.
+❖ When your matcha is ready, drink it immediately, because as it cools down it might turn bitter.
 (Recommended)

-Try iced matcha: pour the finished matcha over ice.
+❖ Try iced matcha: pour the prepared matcha over ice.